 In today’s Western church, Discovery Bible Study is one of many options for studying God’s Word.
 Yet increasing numbers of missionaries serving unreached peoples are using Discovery Bible Studies.
 As with other elements of church-planting movements, the Holy Spirit is using the Discovery Bible Study method in very intentional ways.
 What exactly is the Discovery Bible Study method?
 Why is it so effective in reaching and discipling the unreached?

 A Common Cultural Identity

 First, I am facilitating a DBS among four Chinese graduate students.
 This is ideal: a small group of friends or family who share the same first language and cultural identity.
 With a common language and worldview, Bible discussions can be specific to the DBS participants.
 When studying the Bible in their first language, they can understand and relate to it on a much deeper level.
 In an English-only setting, I might spend the majority of our study explaining new words and ideas.
 When the Bible is read in Chinese — or any other first language — it comes alive!

-God made designed our first language to pierce our hearts in a way a second or third language cannot.
+God has designed our first language to pierce our hearts in a way a second or third language cannot.
 This is a beautiful gift of cultural identity from the Lord used in powerful ways through the Discovery Bible Study method.
 It is amazing that Jesus speaks to every individual on planet earth in the language that they best understand with their heart!

 Facilitating vs. Teaching